microsoft/containers-toolkit/docs/About/Get-NerdctlLatestVersion.md

 ## DESCRIPTION

-Returns the latest Nerdctl version number.
+Uses GitHub API to get the latest nerdctl release version from the containerd/nerdctl GitHub repository.

 ## EXAMPLES

-### Example 1: Get latest Nerdctl version
+### Example 1: Get latest nerdctl version

-This returns a string of the latest release version of Nerdctl, e.g., v1.2.0.
+This returns a string of the latest release version of nerdctl, e.g., v1.2.0.

 ```powershell
 PS C:\> Get-NerdctlLatestVersion